2018 Calendar of Events

 Mark Fields – Workshop featuring Sekka Dwarf Hinoki Cypress, Chamaecyparus obtusa 'Sekka'.
 This is a cultivar with very compact foliage, and will be styled into a shohin size bonsai.
 This workshop is suitable for beginning or experienced bonsai growers.
 Cost is $100.00 per person, and is limited to 10 participants.

 August 25 - 26 AABS Annual Show

-Meetings are held on the fourth Wednesday of each month February through October.
+Meetings are held monthly, February through October, on the fourth Wednesday of the month unless otherwise noted in the events calendar.

 All monthly meetings are at the Matthaei Botanical Gardens Auditorium beginning at 7:00pm with members gathering at 6:30pm to share bonsai stories.

 During the year there are classes, workshops, special events, an auction and the annual AABS Bonsai Show.
 Note locations and times for each.
 In some instances additional fees may apply to classes, workshops or special events.
 Registrations and payment should be made ahead of time, as space is often limited.